The Stratford Residences: History

 On 15 June 2011, Picar Development announced its construction of a 74-storey residential condominium that will rise along Kalayaan Avenue in Makati Poblacion.
 According to its website, the condominium will have 1,136 fully furnished residential studio, two-bedroom, three-bedroom and penthouse units.
 The Stratford Residences takes inspiration from skyscrapers such as the Hearst Tower and Bank of America Tower (Manhattan), both in New York City.
-It was later on announced that Tower 3 will house the Swiss-operated Movenpick Hotel.
+It was later announced that Tower 3 will house the Swiss-operated Movenpick Hotel.

 The Stratford Residences will serve as the "anchor structure to the mixed-use complex," The Picar Place.
 It will have retail stores and other commercial structures, such as Buddha Bar which opened in 2012.
 The condominium is located near the Ateneo Professional Schools and Power Plant Mall.

 Architecture and design

 The Stratford Residences was designed by Filipino architect Jose Pedro C. Recio of Rchitects, Inc.

 But according to Aguiluz, its "folded facade is not just for aesthetics, it helps in capturing and maximizing the presence of natural and artificial light."
 The model units have been designed by Ivy and Cynthia Almario, and "feature neutral hints of steel gray, slate and white, the pad’s premium fixtures, structured proportions and minimalistic design elements convey a functional yet contemporary space..."

 In order to meet the cement requirement of such a tall building, 12000 psi high-strength cement will be used, which is four times the standard 3000 psi cement requirement.
 The building has also been designed to be able to withstand earthquakes.

 The residents will have 24-hour concierge service, remote-controlled lighting system, Wi-Fi access on all floors, security control systems, as well as energy, ventilation and communication technology features.

 The first three floors of the condominium will be allotted for commercial establishments.
 It will also have nine underground floors for its parking area, which will have the capacity of 700 cars.

 In 2012, Picar Development broke ground for the Swiss hotel chain, Movenpick Hotels and Resorts.
 It will have 305 European-contemporary designed hotel rooms and 320 residential apartments.

 As of September 2017, the building remains unfinished and there were no construction workers in the site.